cjokeefe/CustomShuffle/readme.txt

 This program lets a user select one of their own public Spotify playlists to be "reshuffled" according to certain parameters.
 The purpose of this is to replace Spotify's built-in shuffle feature, which I am personally not satisfied with.
+This does not literally replace the feature, but it reorders a playlist which the user can then play from the top without using the Spotify's shuffle option.

 As of right now, the available shuffle techniques are:
 - Pure random